-Total operating expenses for the 2019-20 year increased by 17.1% in comparison to the prior fiscal year due to COVID-19 pandemic related expenses.
-The District elected to provide a salary increase averaging 2.4% to MCC employees following the 2018-19 year though the overall number of budgeted positions decreased.
-Scholarship expenses increased significantly by 55.6% as funding sources for student assistance were fully utilized and COVID-19 funds were distributed to students.
-Depreciation increased 8.4% due to normal depreciation schedules.
+In fiscal year 2019-20, Scholarship expenses increased 55.6% due to CARES Act funding being distributed directly to students.
+Scholarship expenses for 2020-21 show a decrease back to pre-pandemic levels but are expected to increase for 2021-22 with the passage of additional COVID-19 funding.
+Depreciation increased 15.4% due to normal depreciation schedules.
 The District remained committed to energy efficiency projects which in turn stabilized the communications and utilities expense.
 Descriptions of the expenses included in the functional areas of the District are shown below.

 Functional Classification Description of Included Expenses Instruction Includes all faculty costs and expenses for resources used directly for instruction in the classroom Public Service Includes expenses for SBDC (Small Business Development Center) Academic Support Costs directly supporting the instructional mission.
-Includes library services and program directors Student Services Includes costs for Registrar, Financial Aid, Enrollment Services and other expenses Institutional Support Includes Administration, financial operations, human resources, computing support and other expenses Operation & Maintenance of Plant Costs relating to the upkeep and operation of physical plant including grounds and repair Scholarships Expenses for the awarding of scholarships and grants from Institutional, Federal, or State funds Auxiliary Enterprises District operated bookstore costs and public relations expenses are included Depreciation Capital assets are expensed over the course of their estimated useful lives
+Includes Acquerne support library services and program directors Student Services Includes costs for Registrar, Financial Aid, Enrollment Student Services Services and other expenses Includes Administration, financial operations, human Institutional Support resources, computing support and other expenses Costs relating to the upkeep and operation of physical plant Operation & Maintenance of Plant including grounds and repair Expenses for the awarding of scholarships and grants from Scholarships Institutional, Federal, or State funds District operated bookstore costs and public relations Auxiliary Enterprises expenses are included Capital assets are expensed over the course of their Depreciation estimated useful lives